erikvold/sensor21-netatmo/README.md

 source setup.sh
 ```

+### Step 3: Create config.json

+Rename `config-example.json` to `config.json` and provide the necessary information.

-### Step 3: Start your server and publish your endpoint
+### Step 4: Start your server and publish your endpoint

 Start the server with the following: